Aliases for RYR3 Gene

 GeneCards Summary for RYR3 Gene

 RYR3 (Ryanodine Receptor 3) is a Protein Coding gene.
-Diseases associated with RYR3 include central core myopathy and neuroleptic malignant syndrome.
-Among its related pathways are CREB Pathway and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calcium ion binding and calcium-release channel activity.
-An important paralog of this gene is RYR1.
+Diseases associated with RYR3 include Premature Menopause and Neuroleptic Malignant Syndrome.
+Among its related pathways are Apelin signaling pathway and Presenilin-Mediated Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calmodulin binding.
+An important paralog of this gene is RYR2.

 Calcium channel that mediates the release of Ca(2+) from the sarcoplasmic reticulum into the cytoplasm in muscle and thereby plays a role in triggering muscle contraction.
 May regulate Ca(2+) release by other calcium channels.
 Calcium channel that mediates Ca(2+)-induced Ca(2+) release from the endoplasmic reticulum in non-muscle cells.
 Contributes to cellular calcium ion homeostasis (By similarity).
 Plays a role in cellular calcium signaling.